vinaynagarle/vinaynagarle.github.io/README.md

-Test Source Code for the CMR MUN Website.
-The code here is all under testing and is not complete.
+Source Code For the CMRTCMUN 2019 Website.
+The Trickster Web v10.1.6.9
+Bootstrap v4.1 and Startbootstrap v5.x